ajmalyusuf/cluster-tools/remote_commands/README.md

 ```
 "mkdir -p /home/ajmal/ec2.18-234-201.compute-1.amazonaws.com"
 ```
 **Note:** It will **NOT** create a directory something like /home/**sshuser**/ec2.18-234-201.compute-1.amazonaws.com as each set of values are grouped by the _credentials_ group name.
-You can give any name; but all the variables in a group should have the same name (prefix before dot)
+You can give any name for a group; but all the variables in a group should have the same name (prefix before dot)

 #### 2.3.3 "create_remote_dir" action
 Similarly, the below action has three variables _{username}_, _{hostname}_ (resolved from _{remote_working_dir}_) and _{file_name}_